The Burr Catalog

 Silver: 64 BREW, Red 64 MP (note there are still many other revisions of MP)

-In my opinion the best looking burr, if that adds anything.
 An adaptation of the Ditting 80mm Lab Sweet burrs found in the Ditting 804 and 807 ‘LS’ to fit common 64mm mounting.
 Also considered the ‘sweet spot’ between body and clarity (minefield).
-More ‘soft’ and ‘sweet’ compared to MP and HU respectively.
+It is said to have more flavor seperation than HU, however provide more body than MP.
+If you’re unsure about which 64mm burr for espresso is best for you, 64 Cast is a good choice as it’s a good middle ground.

 Overview of 80mm burrs